tonystrawberry/matomeishi-next.jp/README.md

   matomeishi.vercel.app
 </h1>

-The application I've developed is a versatile web-based platform accessible on both desktop and mobile browsers.
+matomeishi is a versatile web-based platform accessible on both desktop and mobile browsers 🖥

-It offers a seamless solution for effortlessly managing business cards.
-Users can easily scan and store their business cards, utilizing Optical Character Recognition (OCR) technology to extract and identify text information from the cards 🤖
+It offers a seamless solution for effortlessly **managing business cards**.
+Users can easily scan and store their business cards, utilizing **Optical Character Recognition (OCR)** technology to **extract and identify text information** from the cards 🤖

-This feature enables automatic population of relevant fields, reducing manual data entry 📝
+This feature enables **automatic population of relevant fields**, reducing manual data entry 📝

-The application also includes a robust search functionality, allowing users to quickly retrieve cards using free-text queries or associated tags 🔍
+The application also includes a **robust search functionality**, allowing users to quickly retrieve cards using free-text queries or associated tags 🔍

- With this tool, individuals no longer need to juggle physical business cards.
+With this tool, individuals **no longer need to juggle physical business cards**.
 They can simply upload them to the application and dispose of the physical copies, streamlining their networking and contact management experience 🤩

+<a href="https://matomeishi.vercel.app" target="_blank">**matomeishi.vercel.app**</a>

 ## 📚 Technologies
 ```